SAP-samples/teched2022-XP280/exercises/ex1/README.md

 <br>![](images/clone_url.png)

 4. Paste it into the **Clone URL** field in the **Add Repository** pop-up in SAP Continuous Integration and Delivery without ".git" in the url suffix (for example: https://github.com/srinikitha09/teched2022-XP280).
-5. Enter the **Name** for your repository and leave the rest of the fields as it is.
+5. Enter the **Name** for your repository and leave the rest of the fields as they are.
 6. Choose **Add**.

 <br>![](images/configure_repo.png)